Corum, McCarthy lead No. 4 Michigan past Iowa - TSN.ca

 Corum, McCarthy lead No. 4 Michigan past Iowa

-The Wolverines (5-0, 2-0 Big Ten Conference) were able to consistently move the ball against the Hawkeyes (3-2, 1-1), who came into the game leading the nation in scoring defense and ranked sixth in total defense and rushing defense.
-Michigan had 327 yards, including 172 rushing yards.
+Iowa came into the game leading the nation in scoring defense and ranked sixth in total defense and rushing defense, but Michigan had 327 yards, including 172 rushing yards.

+Michigan, playing its first road game of the season, wasn't going to be bothered with the atmosphere, and it started before the game.

+The visiting team's locker room at Iowa is known for the pink paint on the walls and ceiling.
+Several of the Wolverines countered the psychology by waving pink towels on the sideline before the opening kickoff.

 Corum's 20-yard touchdown run with 1:19 left in the game closed the scoring for the Wolverines.